syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 ![SfImageEditor](ImageEditor_images/UWPCustomFont2.png)

-Finally use the below code snippet to apply custom fontfamily in forms UWP.
-While you give the path, You should mention font file name with .ttf extension and "#" symbol with fontfamily name.
+Finally use the below code snippet to apply custom font family in forms UWP.
+While you give the path, You should mention font file name with .ttf extension and "#" symbol with font family name.

 {% tabs %}